Things to consider during an Infor VISUAL ERP Implementation

 Unless you have an ERP package written specifically for your business, you’ll be using one that was designed to fit a wide range of companies.
-Infor VISUAL ERP is software designed for work order-driven manufacturers.
+Infor VISUAL ERP, formerly called VISUAL Manufacturing, is software designed for work order-driven manufacturers.
 So while it is geared for a particular type of manufacturer, it is not a pre-built solution for your company.
 Keeping this in mind about Infor VISUAL, manufacturing companies will use the software in different ways to achieve the desired results.
 An experienced Infor VISUAL ERP implementation partner will help guide you down the path that makes the most sense for your process, reducing the time spent working through all the different possible scenarios.

 A well-implemented ERP system converts tribal knowledge into shared knowledge.

 Many companies have an individual, or individuals, who have “tribal knowledge” of processes that aren’t documented.
 We hope those folks steer clear of any passing buses, or it could be detrimental to those companies’ futures!
 All kidding aside (though I’d argue this is actually a significant problem), companies that rely on tribal knowledge to run their business are usually not using a modern ERP system—or worse, they’re using a poorly implemented ERP system.